thesadru/disnake/docs/api.rst

     Called when a bulk delete is triggered.
 Unlike :func:`on_bulk_message_delete`, this is called regardless of the messages being in the internal message cache or not.

-    If the messages are found in the message cache, they can be accessed via :attr:`RawBulkMessageDeleteEvent.cached_messages`
+    If the messages are fond in the message cache, they can be accessed via :attr:`RawBulkMessageDeleteEvent.cached_messages`

     This requires :attr:`Intents.messages` to be enabled.